 JP And in that way religious belief is more dangerous than scientific belief.
 I mean, I believe in quarks and gluons as the constituents of matter, but that does not really affect my life very much.
 But if I am a Christian believer, that does affect my life in all sorts of ways; it is more all-embracing and is much more costly in a way than is scientific belief.
 It is not just a sense of mind, but a sense of the world and how one lives his life.

-DC God working through natural means seems to have been a strong Victorian idea (see “The Descent of Darwinism”).
+DC God working through natural means seems to have been a strong Victorian idea.
 Is there a connection here with Charles Darwin’s work?

 JP When Darwin published the Origin of Species, there were mixed reactions both on the scientific side and on the religious side.
 Quite a few of his scientific colleagues did not accept his ideas; they didn’t know where these small variations came from, for example.